Pasek108/UR-MatchstickEquations/README.md

 - To run and edit the program on real Arduino:
   - Recreate program circuit
   - Open sketch.ino file in Arduino IDE
-  - Install libraries fromlisted in libraries.txt
+  - Install libraries listed in libraries.txt
   - Select your port and Arduino board
   - Connect the Arduino to your computer
-  - Upload a sketch
+  - Upload a sketch to the Arduino

 <br>